-The Liver.
-It is represented by 7. the downward projection of the septum over 40 years in America conclusively of the nose near the junction with the prove that clairvoyance cannot safely lip.
+the downward projection of the septum over 40 years in America conclusively of the nose near the junction with the prove that clairvoyance cannot safely lip.

-8. and action of these is shown by large has done harm ; and that almost every nostrils and a healthy color of the skin. medium to whom one puts the quest-

-0. nostrils, and by a well-developed mus- ance?' will answer, 'Yes.' cular system.
+and action of these is shown by large has done harm ; and that almost every nostrils and a healthy color of the skin. medium to whom one puts the questnostrils, and by a well-developed mus- ance? will answer, 'Yes.' cular system.

-10. The Stomach. tion of the nose, usually called the Europe who are willing to teach one Bridge, represents by its width and how to acquire it without danger. height above the plane of the face the size and vigor of this organ.
+tion of the nose, usually called the Europe who are willing to teach one Bridge, represents by its width and how to acquire it without danger. height above the plane of the face the 6.
+The qualifications such a guide size and vigor of this organ.
 Depres- should possess, render the finding of one sion at this point is an indication of difficult, if not impossible.
 They are : weakness.